hari255/hari255/README.md

-# Welcome
+# 👋 Welcome
-## Thank you for visiting!
-I look forward to connecting with you.
+I look forward to connecting with you. harinathreddy0035@gmail.com
-harinathreddy0035@gmail.com
+**
+Below are my projects, I mainly use Python, SQL and `maths` to solve data related problems**